status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 Again, it depends.
 Behaving maliciously, e.g. attesting to invalid or contradicting blocks, will lead to a validator's stake being slashed.

-TODO: I don't think this is accurate.
-Verify with the latest specs.
+If a malicious behavior is detected, 1/32 of validator's staked ether (up to a maximum of 1 ETH) is immediately slashed and a 36-day removal period begins.

-The minimum amount that can be slashed is 1 ETH, but **this number increases if other validators are slashed at the same time.**
+During this period, the validator's stake is gradually slashed and at day 18 an additional penalty is applied: the amount depends on the number of other slashed validators — the more validators are slashed, the magnitude of the slash increases.

 The idea behind this is to minimize the losses from honest mistakes, but strongly discouraging coordinated attacks.